Investment in Thailand

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Consumer prices in Thailand decreased 0.08% over the previous month in December, contrasting a 0.07% increase in November.
+Consumer prices decreased 0.09% over the previous month in June, contrasting the 0.56% increase recorded in May.